XiaoTianFan/Handwriting-distinguishing-via-neural-network/README.md

 Convenience improvement:

+----MATURE COMMENTS

 ----GUI

 ----display all saves' name when reloading previous newworks

 Other:

 ----expand CC10 into CC_?_